DerickEddington/sem_safe/README.md

 # Portability

-This library was confirmed to build and pass its tests on (x86_64 only so far):
+This crate was confirmed to build and pass its tests on (x86_64 only so far):

+- BSD
+  - FreeBSD 14.0
+  - NetBSD 9.1
 - Linux
   - Alpine 3.18 (uses musl)
   - Debian 12
   - NixOS 24.05
   - Ubuntu 23.10
-- BSD
-  - FreeBSD 14.0
-  - NetBSD 9.1
 - Solaris
   - OpenIndiana 2023.10

 It might already work on further POSIX OSs.
-If not, adding support for other POSIX OSs should be easy but might require making tweaks to this library's conditional compilation and/or linking.
+If not, adding support for other POSIX OSs should be easy but might require making tweaks to this crate's conditional compilation and/or linking.